-In Roman Catholicism, a serious and willful transgression of God's Law.
+In Roman Catholicism, a mortal sin is a serious and willful transgression of God's Law.
 It involves full knowledge and intent of the will to commit the sin.
-If left unrepentant and not dealt with through penance, according to Catholicism, mortal sin can damn someone to eternal hell.
+If left unrepentant and not dealt with through penance, according to Catholicism, mortal sin can damn someone to eternal Hell.
 Mortal sin is more serious than Venial Sin.

 Examples of Mortal Sin would be murder, adultery, homosexuality, etc.